Le1s/android_device_leeco_x3/README.md

-# LeEco Le 1s (x3) - LineageOS 14.1
+# LeEco Le 1s (x3) - AOSP 7.1.2

 ==============

-This branch is device tree for building LineageOS 14.1 Rom for Leeco 1S(eco).
+This branch is device tree for building AOSP 7.1.2 Rom for Leeco 1S(eco).

 ---

 ## Build Information

+Haven't tested it yet, so we don't know what works, and what doesn't.

 ### Broken/Bugs

-* Camera
-* Flashlight (statusbar and camera)
-* Hotspot
 * ?????